top of page

 Pizza gets a big boost from underneath, so we see more oven spring - the development of volume as a consequence of increasing temperature.

 This is the common element.
 But there are actually several differences and I will try to highlight them.
 Hopefully I will help you make an informed decision in case you are thinking about buying a new toy.
+The article contains affiliate links, so if you buy anything I might get a commission at no extra cost for you.

 Let's crack on: pizza stone